 “Everything starts from something personal.
 Some of them end up being entirely true, and some of them end up being an idea that I start with, and veer off somewhere else.
 Where this is my second record, all my songs are from one specific point in time.
 The first record was the span of five or six years of music that I got to choose from to put on a record.
 So I think that’s why this album has kind of a theme.”

 It plays out like a phone call from a friend, that friend, the one “who doesn’t want to get into it right now, but here’s what happened anyway.”
 At times it can be deeply confessional, for better or worse, or even vitriolic.
 It’s a laundry list of failed romances, difficult relationships, and longing.
 It is also immensely relatable.

 “Yeah, so there’s a lot of relationship drama.
 I try not try to write about that.
 The whole record is kind of like that.”

-The tour will be wrapping up in early June, when they’ll return to Halifax for a bit of downtime and who knows else.
-“I’ve been kind of been writing self-deprecating music, which has been interesting, in a humorous way.
+The tour will be wrapping up in early June, when they’ll return to Halifax for a bit of downtime and who knows what else, as Kenney vaguely alludes, “I’ve been kind of been writing self-deprecating music, which has been interesting, in a humorous way.
 Kind of writing dark humour songs lately.
-So it would probably be pretty weird if I had to release album right now.
+So it would probably be pretty weird if I had to release an album right now.
 I’m just sort of having fun writing some weird stuff.”